Effective: December 20, 2022

 For our Customers, we may collect the Personal Data of your Representatives (e.g., name, job title, business contact details, etc.) when your Representatives inquire about, negotiate, purchase, or use any of our Services on your behalf.

 For our Service Providers, we may collect the Personal Data of your Representatives when we inquire about or purchase services from you to support our business operations.
+Personal Data collected may include Identifiers, Financial Information, and Geolocation Data.

 For our business partners, we may collect the Personal Data of your Representatives in connection with our interactions with you.
+Personal Data collected may include Identifiers, Financial Information, and Geolocation Data.

 For prospective employees, we may collect your Personal Data when you visit, browse, or register on our Websites, when you submit an application for employment, when you provide additional Personal Data during the application and interview process, when you speak to our employees during your interview process, and when you otherwise provide or authorize us to collect your Personal Data during the application and interview process.
+Personal Data collected as part of the application process may include Identifiers and your Education and Work History.

 For our Website Visitors, we may collect certain Personal Data from you when you visit, browse, register on our Websites, complete a form on our Websites, or engage in online support received through our Websites.
 We may also collect certain information about your session when you visit our Websites, including internet protocol (IP) addresses, browser type, internet service provider, referring/exit pages, operating system, date/time stamp and clickstream data, as further outlined in Section VI below.